zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-dashboard/Creating-a-Single-Page-App-with-KenoUI.md

 ![navigation-strip](/tutorials/asp.net/kendo-music-store/music-store-dashboard/images/navigation-strip.png)

-The various pages of the Music Dashboard are accessed through the nagivation strip along the top.
+The various pages of the Music Dashboard are accessed through the navigation strip along the top.

 ## Layout Placement